 Zhang Yiming, the founder of Bytedance and Toutiao, said he has always had an interest in computers and information, and that his app was the best way to combine them.
-He recognizes that while people have an interest in international affairs, they are primarily interested in more local news that directly affects them.
-The app works by providing users with tailored, local focused news, it does this by taking data from users’ social media accounts to better tailor that news to them.
+He recognizes that while people have an interest in international affairs, they are primarily interested in the more local news that directly affects them.
+The app works by providing users with tailored, locally focused news, it does this by taking data from users’ social media accounts to better tailor that news to them.

 This means that Toutiao, a Chinese language app, can provide a unique service with customized information from a wide variety of media sources including photos, videos, and articles, that help it stand out from the competition.

-“It’s meaningless to go through the massive amount information online.
+“It’s meaningless to go through the massive amount of information online.
 A personalized reading platform saves time for users,” Yiming told CCTV America back in 2014 during an interview about the app.

-Users have responded favorably since the app’s launch in 2012, and as of least year, it had at least 350 million unique users in China alone, with at least 35 million of those users active on the app on a daily basis.
+Users have responded favorably since the app’s launch in 2012, and as of last year, it had at least 350 million unique users in China alone, with at least 35 million of those users active on the app on a daily basis.
 Toutiao’s revenue comes largely from advertising on the app, which to date has proven to be a successful business model.

 Investors also see the benefit of the app and have provided at least $110 million in funding, including a $10 million investment in June 2015 to help further Toutiao’s enviable growth.